pytorch/xla/docs/source/perf/spmd_basic.md

 The SPMD programming model is built around the concept of a device mesh, commonly referred to as a mesh.
-A device mesh is a logical N-dimensional arrangement of compute devices (e.g. TPU cores) where the axes are used as shorthands to define the devices that participate in a sharded computation.
-The device mesh shape does not necessarily reflect the physical network layout.
+A device mesh is a logical N-dimensional arrangement of compute devices (e.g. TPU cores) where MPI-style collective operations may be requested for devices along an axis.
+The device mesh shape shape does not necessarily reflect the physical network layout.
 You can create differently shaped device meshes over the same set of physical devices.
 For example, a 512-core TPU slice could be treated as a 3D mesh of 16×16×2, a 2D mesh of 32×16, or a 1D mesh of 512, depending on how you want to